 Traveling By Plane

-However, and no matter how tempting this might sound, we highly recommend you to visit one island group at a time to avoid wasting many hours and even days in your vacations traveling from one point in Greece to the other.
-In fact, island hopping in other Greek Islands can be something to look forward to for your next vacation in Greece.Share
+However, no matter how tempting this might sound, we highly recommend you to visit one island group at a time to avoid wasting many hours and even days in your vacations traveling from one point in Greece to the other.
+Island hopping in other Greek Islands can be something to look forward to for your next vacation in Greece.Share